This article was orginally featured on ATBS.com

 - The home office must be your principal place of business.

 If you conduct business outside of your home such as being an over-the-road trucker but use an office space when you’re home to conduct business calls, organize receipts, and overall business functions then it’s possible to qualify for a home office deduction.
 There has been conflicting information about what qualifies for a home office deduction but if you can prove the office is used exclusively for business then you should be entitled to the deduction.
 The IRS may challenge the validity of the deduction for a trucker since your truck is considered your primary place of business.

 Q: Is clothing tax deductible?

-A: Coveralls/overalls, gloves, boots, etc. that are required as part of the job are deductible, but not general everyday clothing that everyone needs to buy.
+A: Generally, gloves, steel-toed boots, etc. that are required as part of the job are deductible, but not general everyday clothing that everyone needs to buy.

 Q: Is a gym membership tax deductible?

 A: Yes, but only if the membership is prescribed by a doctor to treat a specific medical condition.
 You must also join the gym after the diagnosis.